jembi/JeMPI/documentation/architecture.md

 ## JeMPI_EM <a href="#_7tf3t1atn1ab" id="_7tf3t1atn1ab"></a>

 **Description:** A microservice that will create an object containing m\&u of a patient against patient records that go into the EM algorithm (quality (m) and the uniqueness (u) per field).
 This object is used in the linker for matching patients.
-It uses a machine learning algorithm to optimize that value, it is launched after receiving a number of records specified in the configuration.
+It uses a machine learning called Estimation maximisation (EM) algorithm to optimize that value, it is launched after receiving a number of records specified in the configuration.

 **Input:** Kafka topic: _TOPIC_PATIENT_LINKER="JeMPI-patient-linker"_